MonoHelixLabs/fridge-rpi/fridge-api/README.md

 # pip install adafruit-io
 ```

 (Note: The adafruit-io package required some fixes, therefore it is included as a folder and does not require installation.
+Credit for the Adafruit IO Python Client Library code goes to Adafruit, code repo ```https://github.com/adafruit/io-client-python```.
 If the fix is done in the release in the future, then switch to normal installation.)

 To run the application locally: